Battles Without Honor and Humanity: Screenplays

-Kazuo Kasahara, screenwriter of the first four films, told Toei he could work with the incidents in Kure, but not the events that followed in Hiroshima City because they were too complicated and the studio agreed.
+Kazuo Kasahara, screenwriter of the first four films, told Toei he could work with the incidents in Kure, but not the events that followed in Hiroshima City due to how complicated they were; the studio agreed.
 He developed the original film around the story of yakuza underboss Tetsuhiko Sasaki, who rebelled against future Kyosei-kai leader Tatsuo Yamamura and was killed.
 Sasaki became the character Tetsuya Sakai.

-Because he did not know the whole story yet as Iiboshi's articles were still being published and did not want to make another ensemble piece like the first installment, for the second film Deadly Fight in Hiroshima Kasahara decided to tell the dramatic story of hitman Mitsuji Yamagami.
-Yamagami became the character Shoji Yamanaka.
+Because Kasahara did not know the whole story yet – as Iiboshi's articles were still being published – and as he did not want to make another ensemble piece like the first installment, the second film (Deadly Fight in Hiroshima) features the dramatic story of hitman Mitsuji Yamagami, who in the film became the character Shoji Yamanaka.

-With the successful release of the first film, Toei demanded that Kasahara finally write about the Hiroshima war and split it into two films; Proxy War and Police Tactics.
-The writer had purposely avoided that part of the story for the first two installments, not only because he was daunted by all the names and relationships that were presented in a complex way, but also because he would have to write about the Yamaguchi-gumi and was concerned about the agreements he made to the people involved in the incidents.
-On a visit to Kure, Kasahara met the mother of Masahiro Ōnishi, who was the model for Hiroshi Wakasugi in the first film.
+After the first film's success, Toei demanded that Kasahara finally write about the Hiroshima war and split it into two films, which he did, under the titles Proxy War and Police Tactics.
+Kasahara purposely avoided this part of the story in the first two films – not only because he was daunted by the numerous, complex names and relationships, but also because it would involve writing about the Yamaguchi-gumi; he was concerned about agreements he made to various people involved in the conflicts.
+On a visit to Kure, Kasahara met the mother of Masahiro Ōnishi, the basis for the character of Hiroshi Wakasugi in the first film.
 She told him her son could finally rest in peace thanks to the movie.
-The writer then created the Proxy War characters Takeshi Kuramoto and his mother after this encounter.
+After this encounter, Kasahara then created the characters of Takeshi Kuramoto and his mother, who appeared in Proxy War.

-The Final Episode is the only film in the pentalogy not written by Kasahara.
-Instead the screenplay was written by Koji Takada.
-Kasahara was supportive of Takada, giving him all the research materials he had created for the first four films.
-However, he said there was not enough material for a fifth film and Takada admitted the research ended up not being very useful for his story.
-Takada said this was because the characters had to become a "respectable" organization throughout Western Japan by the end.
-Kasahara suggested not to use the character played by Kinya Kitaoji because it was based on a real yakuza boss that Takada met in Hiroshima (Kyosei-kai leader Hisashi Yamada), but Takada disregarded the advice.
-Takada said that the real yakuza later saw the film and caused problems with the studio.
+Final Episode is the only film in the pentalogy not written by Kasahara; instead, the screenplay was written by Koji Takada.
+Kasahara was supportive of Takada, giving him all research materials he had created for the first four films.
+However, he said there was not enough material for a fifth film, and Takada admitted the research was not very useful for his story, due to the fact that the characters had to become a "respectable" organization throughout Western Japan by the end.
+Kasahara suggested to not use the character played by Kin'ya Kitaōji as he was based on a real yakuza boss that Takada met in Hiroshima (Kyosei-kai leader Hisashi Yamada), but Takada disregarded the advice.
+Takada later said that the real-life yakuza group later saw the film and caused problems with the studio.